If you know where to look, you can save money and find cheaper options for buying food, clothes and goods for your home.

 The biggest pound shops and discount stores include Poundland, Poundworld, B&M Bargains, Home Bargains.

 There are stores for all these companies across Leeds – the quickest and easiest way to find your local stores is to use Google Maps.
-Aldi and Lidl do not offer online shopping.

 Charity shops sell second hand goods in good condition and the money raised from the sales goes to charity.
 They can be good value for buying items including clothes, toys, books, furniture, household items.
 Most neighbourhoods have charity shops and you will find these out when you explore your local area.
 You can also use Google Maps – search for ‘Charity Shop’ + the name of your neighbourhood.
 There are also several in Leeds City Centre.